Central Coast Council's Floodplain Risk Management program identified the Wallarah Creek catchment as prone to flooding across the following suburbs:

 About the study and plan

-The Wallarah Creek Catchment Flood Study, prepared for Council by Catchment Simulation Solutions in 2016, provided a technical assessment of flood behaviour throughout the catchment and identified that during periods of heavy rainfall there is potential for water to overtop the banks of the various creeks and waterways and inundate adjoining properties.
+The Wallarah Creek Catchment Flood Study, prepared for Council by Catchment Simulation Solutions in 2016, provides a technical assessment of flood behaviour throughout the catchment and identified that during periods of heavy rainfall there is potential for water to overtop the banks of the various creeks and waterways and inundate adjoining properties.
 There is also potential for the capacity of the stormwater system to be exceeded leading to local overland flooding.

-This project is the next step in the NSW Government’s Floodplain Risk Management Process.
+This project was the next step in the NSW Government’s Floodplain Risk Management Process.
 Using the information from the preceding flood study, it has evaluated, recommended and prioritised measures for better managing the existing, future and continuing flood risk across the catchment.